-The new iPhone 7 is a fantastic example of how a well-planned layout can accommodate a large battery.
-The iPhone 7 uses a custom shaped logic board and state of the art chips to fit this year’s tech in last year’s form factor.
+The new iPhone 7 is a fantastic example of how a well-planned layout can accommodate large iPhone battery sizes.
+The iPhone 7 uses a custom-shaped logic board and state-of-the-art chips to fit this year’s tech in last year’s form factor.

 While the transistor count in the iPhone 7’s processor increased from the iPhone 6, the space available did not.
 You know what that means, a bigger battery!
 As you can see from the linked teardown, the iPhone 7’s insides are dominated by its battery.
-As a result, the logic board, Apple speak for the motherboard, is a long, thin rectangle next to the battery.
+As a result, the logic board, which Apple speaks for the motherboard, is a long, thin rectangle next to the battery.
 With extremely limited space available, Apple went with the latest, greatest, and smallest ICs.
-Almost every millimeter of surface space is taken by surface mounted technologies (SMTs).
-When surface space at a premium, internal routing techniques become much more important.
+Almost every millimeter of surface space is taken by surface-mounted technologies (SMTs).
+When surface space is at a premium, internal routing techniques become much more important.

 Unfortunately, consumers are never satisfied.
-Even with such a small PCB and large battery, many users are unhappy with the iPhone 7’s battery life.
+Even with such a small PCB and large iPhone battery sizes, many users are unhappy with the iPhone 7’s battery life.
 Designers working on the iPhone 8 will need to specify even smaller chips and use more efficient layouts to make room for an even larger battery.